stevekm/docker-centos6-sge/README.md

 docker build -t stevekm/sgeserver .
 ```

-To run the container type:
+# Run

 - need to use `sgeserver` as hostname

 - need to change to `sge001` user inside the container

+- `--rm` to remove the container after exiting

 ```bash
 $ docker run --rm -t -h sgeserver -i stevekm/sgeserver